HelpMe-Pls/Life-Engineering/Tips & Tools/Progressive Overload.md

 	</Button>
 ```

+- **Event-driven programming**: events are determined by user actions, sensor outputs, or messages from other programs.
+Events are monitored in an [[Async#Event Loop |event loop]], and when an event occurs, a callback function associated with that event is executed.
+This approach is asynchronous and non-blocking, meaning that if an event triggers a service and starts reacting to the event, it will not block other services from running or reacting.
 - Should extract a component to a separate module if all of its code is more than 169 lines or is called $\geqslant$ 3 times.
 - What's hard:
 	- FE: Async (i.e. to display the right thing at the right time) && Render stability (no flash of content)